 People who have already lost their immigration case or who were apprehended by U.S. officials at any port of entry into the country might not qualify for an immigration bond.
 The judge also doesn’t grant a bond for individuals who are involved in criminal convictions or terrorist activities.
 Those who do qualify for an immigration bond may go out on bail under one of these categories:

-This bond is similar to regular bail bonds for other criminal acts.
+This type of immigration bond is similar to regular bail bonds for other criminal acts.
 It’s meant to secure the individuals appearance at all court hearings after they get out on bail.
 It ensures that any possible deportation order is followed accordingly.

 There are other types of immigration bonds that the immigration judge might settle for.
 But regardless of the type of bond, the detainee still has to attend their immigration hearings until a decision is made.